iterative/dvc.org/content/docs/start/data-management/pipelines.md

 introduces a mechanism to capture _data pipelines_ — series of data processes that produce a final result.

-DVC pipelines and their data can also be easily versioned (using Git).
+DVC pipelines and their data can also be versioned (using Git).
 This allows you to better organize projects, and reproduce your workflow and results later — exactly as they were built originally!
 For example, you could capture a simple ETL workflow, organize a data science project, or build a detailed machine learning pipeline.

 Watch and learn, or follow along with the code example below!